MaRDI4NFDI/.github/.github/ISSUE_TEMPLATE/MaRDI_standard_issue.md

 ---
 name: MaRDI standard issue
 about: A standard issue within the MaRDI project.
-This is usally used for new features or imrpovements.
+This is usually used for new features or improvements.
 For bugfixes there is another template, called 'MaRDI bugfix issue'
 title: ''
 labels: 'enhancement'
 assignees: ''